Hello everyone and welcome to my article on Hokusai. In this article, I will talk about Hokusai, his life and his ukiyo-e piece of art.

 After finishing, he explained to the Shōgun that the painting was a landscape showing the Tatsuta River with red maple leaves floating in it.
 Hokusai won the competition.

 Taito became Hokusai new name at the age of 51 in 1811, during this period, he created the famous Hokusai Manga and various art manuals.

 His first book was published in 1814, it contains sketches and caricatures which influence the modern comics genre.
 His manga was very popular at the time, they contained animal drawings, religious portrait and everyday life scenery.
 His manga collection contains 15 volumes with 3 published after his death.

 In 1820 he changed his name again and became Iitsu.
-It is during the fourteen years during which he carries this name that he makes his most famous prints: the Thirty-six views of Mount Fuji and the superb Voyages over the cascades of the various provinces, allegories of the time that passes through the changing nature.
-Then are born the big series which will then make its celebrity.
+It is during the fourteen years during which he carried this name that he made his most famous prints: the Thirty-six views of Mount Fuji and the superb Voyages over the cascades of the various provinces, allegories of the time that passes through the changing nature.
+Then are born the big series which will make its celebrity.

 It is especially the way in which Hokusai emerges from the constraints of the genre which makes the modernity of its large ensembles: contrary to the uses, the landscape prints conceived by he do not rely on clearly identifiable sites, illustrating more the metamorphoses of the chosen motif.

 The Iitsu period is also characterized by a surge of activity in the Surimono genre (ukiyo-e privately commissioned for special occasions such as the New Year), as well as by the originality and strength of its paintings.
 Whether in his first prints or in his most famous Prussian blue color works, Hokusai is primarily interested in nature.
 His first models were the courtesans or the actors of Kabuki, very quickly it is the landscapes and the animals which impregnate his works.